SET-Scheduling-Project/SET-ISCA2023/README.md

 ## Contacting Us

-If you have any questions, bug reports, or suggetions, feel free to contact *weiyc22@mails.tsinghua.edu.cn* or post issues under this repo. (-:
+If you have any questions, bug reports, or suggetions, feel free to contact the authors at *1148821791@qq.com* and *weiyc22@mails.tsinghua.edu.cn*, or post issues under this repo. (-: